One-shot Detail Retouching with Patch Space Neural Transformation Blending: One-shot Retouching

-\paragraph*{Patch size and stride.} In order to capture each frequency band at the right level of detail, we do not resize the images $L_l(X)$ and use a small $3 \times 3$ patch size (with stride $1$).
+\textbf{Patch size and stride.} In order to capture each frequency band at the right level of detail, we do not upsample the images $L_l(X)$ and use a small $3 \times 3$ patch size (with stride $1$).
 We experimented with larger patch sizes.
 However, this turned out to be counterproductive for the detail level we target, as details are blurred in larger patches.
 They also lead to overfitting and are harder to optimize for in general.
 We used a stride of $1$, and hence patches overlap on the image plane.
 The overlapping patches are averaged while reconstructing the image.

-\paragraph*{Detail and color modifications.} We aim to capture intricate details present in highly detailed retouches and a wide range of image processing operators.
+\textbf{Detail and color modifications.} We aim to capture intricate details present in highly detailed retouches and a wide range of image processing operators.
 Based on the observation that various operators can edit materials in the image space using the luminance component~\cite{Boyadzhiev15Band}, we focus on learning changes in luminance while preserving the input chrominance channels.
 In case desired retouching edits also involve color changes, we learn the mapping independently for luminance and chrominance channels to keep the dimensionality of the patch space low.
-We achieved satisfactory results with mild color changes.
+We achieved satisfactory results with mild color changes (see Figure \ref{fig:MaterialRes2}).

-\paragraph*{Accuracy and generalizability.} Suppose an algorithm produces the desired retouching edits.
-In that case, we can measure the accuracy of the learned retouching edits by comparing the filtered image to the ground truth obtained by the direct application of the algorithm to the input image.
-Such comparisons for simple algorithmic filters are shown in Figure~\ref{fig:simpleAccuracy}.
-The learned filters are generalizable enough to accurately represent the algorithm, resulting in filtered images that are frequency-wise close to the ground truth, as shown by the difference in the Fourier domain.
-We computed the frequency-level differences by first taking the Fast Fourier Transform (FFT) of the filtered and ground truth images and then their absolute difference in the Fourier domain.
-The FFT difference figures are scaled to $[1, 10^5]$ for images of dynamic range $[0, 255]$.
-We also compared our results with state-of-the-art techniques for more complex ground truth filters in Section~\ref{sec:Comparisons}.

-\paragraph*{Evaluation Metrics.} To quantitatively compare our method with state-of-the-art methods, we used PSNR and SSIM metrics.
-This is only possible if the before-after image pair was processed with a known, reproducible operator such as simple image processing filters (see Section~\ref{sec:results-quant} for details).
+\textbf{Evaluation metrics.} To quantitatively compare our method with state-of-the-art methods, we used PSNR and SSIM metrics.
+This is only possible if the before-after image pair was processed with a known, reproducible operator (see Section~\ref{sec:Comparisons} for details).